SkBlaz/PropStar/README.md

 }

 ```
+## A note
+Many idea from this paper were re-implemented in a newly published book by the first author: https://github.com/vpodpecan/representation_learning/tree/master/Chapter6

 # Repo description
 The repo contains the code required to reproduce the experiments from the original paper.
 Note, however, that cluster-level infrastructure is needed to obtain enough repetitions, so use at own risk.
 Minimal working examples are provided next.

 ## Installation
 For full functionality, one needs:
-1. starspace binary (included in this repo, re-complile if necessary via https://github.com/facebookresearch/StarSpace)
+1. starspace binary (re-complile if necessary via https://github.com/facebookresearch/StarSpace)
 2. pip install -r requirements.txt
 3. query_predict binary (for efficient predictions)